 The Company accounts for Goodwill under Accounting Standard Codification ("ASC") No. 350, "Intangibles - Goodwill and Other," which provides an entity the option to first perform a qualitative assessment of whether a reporting unit's fair value is more likely than not less than its carrying value, including goodwill.
 In performing its qualitative assessment, an entity considers the extent to which adverse events or circumstances identified, such as changes in economic conditions, industry and market conditions or entity specific events, could affect the comparison of the reporting unit's fair value with its carrying amount.
 If an entity concludes that the fair value of a reporting unit is more likely than not less than its carrying amount, the entity is required to perform the currently prescribed two-step goodwill impairment test to identify potential goodwill impairment and, accordingly, measure the amount, if any, of goodwill impairment loss to be recognized for that reporting unit.
-The Company utilized this option when performing its annual impairment assessment in 2022 and 2021 and concluded that its single reporting unit's fair value was more likely than not greater than its carrying value, including goodwill.
+The Company utilized this option when performing its annual impairment assessment and concluded that its single reporting unit's fair value was more likely than not greater than its carrying value, including goodwill.

-The Company has one reporting unit as of September 30, 2024 and December 31, 2023.
-No goodwill impairment charges were recorded during the three and nine months ended September 30, 2024 and 2023.
+The Company has one reporting unit as of March 31, 2025 and December 31, 2024.
+No goodwill impairment charges were recorded during the three months ended March 31, 2025 or 2024.